nroi/cpcache/README.md

 cpcache is a central cache for pacman, the package manager of Arch Linux.
 It requires little configuration, does not bother you with 404 errors and it allows you to utilize the full bandwidth even as multiple clients download the same file at the same time.
+Combined with [clyde](https://github.com/nroi/clyde-server), it also allows you to download updated packages in advance so that most requests can be served from cache when running `pacman -Syu`.

 ## How it works